 France’s ski resorts, large and small, are among the best equipped in the world.
 France is famous for its linked ski areas, which allow you to ski on the slopes of several resorts with the same ski pass.
 The resorts are mostly linked by lifts, giving skiers the opportunity to clock up the kilometres without taking their skis off.

-The largest linked ski area in the world is found in Savoie Mont Blanc, along with several other impressive ski areas:
+The largest linked ski area in the world is found in France, along with several other impressive ski areas: